The unappreciated risks of deploying IT within Complex Systems

 IT deployments are a change management process - at risk of veering off-topic - there is a vast amount of theory on how best to manage and implement change and yet within the NHS there is either wilful ignorance of this amongst IT staff/project managers or (perhaps more worryingly) a complete lack of understanding.
 The emphasis is always on the project or the software never on the “product” (providing safe, efficient healthcare) or the end users who deliver it (health care professionals) which is at odds with change management theories (such as Kotter, Lewin or McKinsey) that all focus on the users (health care professionals) and how the change will improve the product (providing safe, efficient healthcare).

-iii.
 Work as Imagined vs. Work as Done

 This is a classic example of IT for ‘Work as Imagined’ vs. real world needs of IT for ‘Work as Actually Done’ that represents technology in the NHS in a nutshell.
 The focus is only ever on the problem as perceived by committee or management not the problem as it is in the real world.
 This is a well recognised problem in literature3 as a cause for failure of IT deployments to produce ‘expected’ benefits and gains.

-2. Theory (in-brief — a skeleton overview)
+Theory (a skeleton overview)

 There are many theories encompassing the topic explored in this post, I will try to cover the basics and provide a starting point for further reading (at some point I may expand this section, but for now it shall be left as an exercise for the reader to research).